hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 {{< imgScale "images/dove-gose-elbe-rebel-2k/DSC03486_edit_02.jpg" "Pond roses line the edge of the Gose Elbe.
 The bushes on the right in the picture belong to a [small island](https://osm.org/go/0HoKR2Op4--?m=) within the Gose Elbe."
 "500x" >}}

-After I passed some canoeists and a yoga group, who did their exercises on SUP-board for an extra training of their sense of balance, the Gose Elbe became more and more narrow.
+After I passed some canoeists and a yoga group, who did their exercises on SUP-boards for extra balance-training, the Gose Elbe became more and more narrow.
 Two paddlers could still pass but it became tricky later on.

 {{< imgScale "images/dove-gose-elbe-rebel-2k/DSC03489_edit.jpg" "The Gose Elbe became more and more narrow and the number of pond roses increased."
 "500x" >}}

 And then just a small path was passable through all the pond roses.
-Paddling didn't became easier by that, the paddle constandly got stuck in all the roses and the fin of my boat collected a lot of branches and leafs.
+Paddling didn't become easier by that, the paddle got constantly stuck in all the roses and the fin of my boat collected a lot of branches and leaves.

 {{< imgScale "images/dove-gose-elbe-rebel-2k/DSC03493.JPG" "Pond roses: Beautiful to look at but impractical for paddling."
 "500x" >}}